zencart/documentation/content/user/new_user_topics/caching.md

 ---
-title:  Image Caching
+title:  Caching
 description: Why doesn't my new image show?
 category: new_user_topics
 weight: 10
 ---

+"Why don't I see my new image?"

+"Why don't I see my new CSS style?"

+"Where's my javascript function update?"

-If you upload a new image with the same filename as an existing image, in many cases you won't see the new image right away in your browser.
+If you upload a new file with the same name as an existing file, in many cases you won't see the change right away in your browser.
+This could be for an image, a CSS file or a javascript file.
 Why is this?

-(The same thing can happen with stylesheet CSS files and Javascript files.)

 It's because of a browser behavior called _caching_.